DataDog/hiring-engineers/answers.md

 ![my_metric](https://s3.us-east-2.amazonaws.com/dd-assessment-djkahn/my-metric.png)

 #### 1d.
 Change your check's collection interval so that it only submits the metric once every 45 seconds.
+Bonus Question: Can you change the collection interval without modifying the Python check file you created?

 To change our new custom metric's collection interval, we'll want to update our my_metric.yaml config as follows: